-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 -Time Spiral, Unbender Tine: untapping a set number of lands is better when they make more than 1 mana.

 Filter Lands: Cascade Bluffs, Mystic Gate, and Rugged Prairie are just excellent, excellent color fixing.
 Let you go from 0 mana of a color to 2 in one shot, and that's huge.
-Every card with 2 or 3 colored symbols could count as a synergy here, but Kami of the Crescent Moon is the card most notably helped by the filter lands, as this mana base factually lacks enough blue sources to hit BB on 2.
+Every card with 2 or 3 colored symbols could count as a synergy here, but Kami of the Crescent Moon is the card most notably helped by the filter lands, as this mana base factually lacks enough blue sources to hit UU on 2.

 Skycloud Expanse: Odyssey filter, Azorius Signet: the Land.